mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/install/install-aws/advanced-provisioning/index.md

 ```

 The number of `IDs` in each type of subnet must match the number of `aws.availabilityZones` defined and they must be listed in the same order as the `aws.availabilityZones`.
-The public subnet must be set to automatically set up public ip's on launch.
+The public subnet must be set to automatically set up public IPs on launch.

 Failure to define any subnets will mean that Konvoy will attempt to create subnets to cover missing nodepools.
-That could lead collisions in CIDR blocks and failure to deploy, the recommendation here then is for a full list of subnets be known along with the nodepools desired.
+That could lead to collisions in CIDR blocks and failure to deploy; in that case we recommend a full list of subnets be known along with the nodepools desired.

-For the most part the nodepools created should exist in a private network configuration, which is konvoy's default approach.
+For the most part the nodepools created should exist in a private network configuration, which is Konvoy's default approach.
-Bastion hosts allow for secure access to one's cluster, but since they do need to be accessed externally they should be deployed with a subnet where public ips are created.
+Bastion hosts allow for secure access to your cluster, but since they do need to be accessed externally they should be deployed with a subnet where public IPs are created.

-The default Subent CIDR blocks that are created by Konvoy are as follows:
+The default Subnet CIDR blocks that are created by Konvoy are as follows:

 * Public Subnet: `10.0.64.0/18`
 * Private Subnet: `10.0.128.0/18`